hjwylde/werewolf/README.md

 [![Build Status](https://travis-ci.org/hjwylde/werewolf.svg?branch=master)](https://travis-ci.org/hjwylde/werewolf)
 [![Release](https://img.shields.io/github/release/hjwylde/werewolf.svg)](https://github.com/hjwylde/werewolf/releases/latest)

-A game engine for playing werewolf in a chat client.
+A game engine for playing werewolf within a chat client.
-This engine is based off of [Werewolves of Millers Hollow](http://www.games-wiki.org/wiki/Werewolves_of_Millers_Hollow/).
+This engine is based off of the party game Mafia, also known as Werewolf.
+See the [Wikipedia article](https://en.wikipedia.org/wiki/Mafia_(party_game)) for a rundown on it's
+    gameplay and history.

 DISCLAIMER:
-I recently asked the copyright owners of the Werewolves of Millers Hollow if I may have permission to use some content from the rule book, but they have said no.
+I recently asked the copyright owners of the Werewolves of Millers Hollow if I may have permission
+    to use some content from the rule book, but they have said no.
 I am currently working on removing all copyrighted material from the project.

 ### Game description

-Deep in the American countryside, the little town of Millers Hollow has recently been infiltrated by
-    Werewolves.
-Each night, murders are committed by the Villagers, who due to some mysterious phenomenon (possibly
-    the greenhouse effect) have become Werewolves.
-It is now time to take control and eliminate this ancient evil, before the town loses its last few
-    inhabitants.
+Long has the woods been home to wild creatures, both kind and cruel.
+Most have faces and are known to the inhabitants of Fougères in Brittany, France; but no-one from
+    the village has yet to lay eyes on the merciless Werewolf.

+Each night Werewolves attack the village and devour the innocent.
+For centuries no one knew how to fight this scourge, however recently a theory has taken ahold that
+    maphaps the Werewolves walk among the Villagers themselves...

 Objective of the Game:
 For the Loners: complete their own objective.